RoyBA/hassio-firefox-proxy/README.md

 Launch [Firefox docker container](https://github.com/jlesage/docker-firefox#quick-start).

 **NOTE**: The Firefox Docker container needs to share its network namespace with the Home Assistant network.
-Below is an example Docker command to run the container in hassio networking mode:
+Below is an example Docker command to run the container in **hassio networking mode**:

 ```shell
 docker run -d \